Cobb School PTO

 WELCOME!
 Cobb Mountain Elementary School PTO, Inc.

 Our goal is to help Cobb Mountain Elementary be the best school it can be.
-We want all students to learn, have fun, and be successful.
-If your agree, help us help the school.
-Parent involvement is critical for a successful school.
-Volunteer as a PTO officer or a coordinator for the 2021-2022 school year.
-There are jobs that take no more than a couple hours a month, some are that are seasonal, and a few that require a routine commitment.
+We are dedicated to the successful education of our children and want all students, teachers, and staff to learn, have fun, and be inspired.
+We’re always eager to find more great people, like you, to help us meet this goal.
+Parent/guardian involvement is critical for a successful school.
+Volunteer as a PTO officer or coordinator for the 2021-2022 school year.
+There are positions that take no more than a couple hours a month, some are that are seasonal, and a few that require a routine commitment.

 Dedicated teachers, staff, and PARENTS/GUARDIANS help make Cobb Mountain Elementary a great school!
 Join us – it’s rewarding, it’s important, it’s fun!